-1. Topdon EliteABS/SRS OBD2 Scanner
+1. Topdon Elite ABS/SRS OBD2 scanner

 The Topdon Elite ABS/SRS OBD2 Scanner supports full OBD2 functions and is compatible with four main protocols.
 It also reads and clears all OBD2 DTCs.

-That sounds rather technical, so let’s put it in a simpler terms.
+That sounds rather technical, so let’s put it in simpler terms.
 This Topdon OBD2 scan tool will diagnose your car and tell you what’s bringing the Check Engine Light on.

 Instead of getting the diagnosis from the shop, you can do that yourself.
-By the time you get professional help from a mechanic you’ll have known what the problem is.
+By the time you get professional help from a mechanic, you’ll have known what the problem is.